Undergraduate Research

 High-level research conducted by UAB’s Department of Physics directly involves students in our B.S. degree and Honors programs.
 By working in faculty research labs, publishing peer-reviewed manuscripts, and giving conference presentations, students are able to enjoy educational experiences that extend beyond the classroom.
 This opportunity allows our students to develop advanced skills that are critical in a global, technology-driven economy and gives them a competitive edge over their peers.

 The problems addressed by physics research are complex.
 You know where you want to go, but you don’t know how to get there.
 This requires skills such as imagination, resilience, and the ability to break down a complex problem into manageable parts.
 All our areas of research focus place an emphasis on excellence and on using critical thinking and systematic analysis to understand complex theories and solve today's scientific problems.
-We graduate a diverse group of students who are well-connected to industry, with well-developed skills that prepare them very well to serve a fast-changing and technology-driven society.
+Students become well-connected to industry, with well-developed skills that prepare them very well to serve a fast-changing and technology-driven society.

 All research courses require submission of a form and departmental approval.
 To begin the process, contact Undergraduate Program Director Dr. Renato Camata and/or your physics professors for referrals and potential mentors.
 In addition, students can register for course credit for their research activities.
 Learn more about our research courses in the UAB Undergraduate Catalog.
 Also, consider our new Accelerated Bachelors/Masters (ABM) degree on Research-Intensive Physics.